mawimawi/datadjables/docs/custom_datatable.rst

 * columns (optional, default is to display all defined columns): If you would like to only display some columns, or in a different order than defined, use this tuple with all column names that should be displayed, in this order.

 * ordering: A tuple in the form ``('-mylastcolumn', 'myfirstcolumn')``.
 This is the same syntax as for Django models, and is being used as ordering when initially showing the DataTable in the browser.

+* show_tablefooter (default: True): a boolean whether to show the footer of the table.
+You might want not to display the footer if you use a ``tag_selector`` for your columns, or if you do not need the columnfilter at all.